-All Bell ringers are volunteers and sign the Volunteer Contract
+All Bellringers are volunteers and sign a Volunteer agreement.

-Bell ringers rehearse on Tuesday evenings and ring for Sunday Eucharist and other services, including weddings, as required.
+Bellringers rehearse on Tuesday evenings and ring for Sunday Eucharist and other services, including weddings, as required.

-The safety of the Bell Tower and bells is the responsibility of the Steeple keeper.
+The safety of the Bell Tower and bells is the responsibility of the Steeplekeeper.